A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Solution Strategy

 \textit{Action}: The continuous range of $(0,\beta)$ is discretized into several probability proportions, which form the action space $\mathcal{A}$ with the size $|\mathcal{A}|$.
 Given the certain NCP, the action space is \cite{zhang2022optimal},

 where $|\mathcal{A}|=2^n-1, n=1,2,...$ is the number of actions.
-The optimal proportion $\underline{\alpha}_{t+k}, \forall t \in \mathcal{T}^{tr}$ of the lower bound quantile is chosen from the set defined in \eqref{8} for each sample in the training set.
+The optimal proportion $\underline{\alpha}_{t+k}, \forall t \in \mathcal{T}^{tr}$ of the lower bound quantile is chosen from the set defined in \eqref{12} for each sample in the training set.
 And we denote $\bm{\underline{\alpha}}$ to be the vector whose elements are the actions in the set $\mathcal{A}$,

-\textit{Reward}: The monetary score defined in \eqref{7} is an evaluation index of the value of PI to the two timescale operation.
+\textit{Reward}: The monetary score defined in \eqref{11} is an evaluation metric of the value of PI to the two-timescale operation.
 As it is a negatively oriented score, the reward $r_t$ of the sample $t\in \mathcal{T}^{tr}$ in the training set is defined as its negative value,

+\textit{Environment}: Each probability proportion in the set $\mathcal{A}$ has a corresponding QR model.
+Therefore, there are $2|\mathcal{A}|$ QR models with its own parameters and buffer (which is a space to store the samples) for estimating the quantiles of LUB.
+And the task of model parameters estimation of the selected QR models is performed in the environment.
+Since QR models for different proportions are trained separately, the quantile crossing effect may happen.
+However, the quantile crossing effect can be avoided under the proposed framework, by replacing the QR models in the environment with a model for the forecasting of continuous probability density, and the density model returns the quantile given the proportion determined by the agent.

 \textit{Agent}: The optimal proportion selection policy is learned by an agent, which learns a mapping from the state $\bm{s}_t$ to the optimal proportion $\underline{\alpha}_{t+k}$ of the lower bound quantile.